 It is almost noon, and though I have been awake for hours, I have only left my bed for a few minutes.
-Thank the good Lord for laptops, which allow us to pretend to be productive while lying in bed.
+Thank the universe for laptops, which allow us to pretend to be productive while lying in bed.

 I was only going to sit here for long enough to post a story on my blog.
 It is a story I wrote for a class last year, and was published in the school’s literary journal.
 I have a couple of drafts saved on my blog, but this story is the one I wanted to post.
 It is about an author, and that is all I’m going to give away at this point.

 So, I searched my computer for the document.
 I couldn’t find it under the story’s title.
 I couldn’t find it under any other feasible titles either.
 So I started going through all of my documents and downloads.
 I did not find the story.
 I did however, find a lot of other documents worth reading.
 Pieces I’ve started, pieces I’d forgotten about, lists I’ve made, goals I’ve set.
 There’s a lot of stuff on my computer.

 So, I now have a ton of documents open on my computer, waiting for me to go through them, polish them, and put them in my blog queue.
 That’s kind of cool.
 Still, what am I going to do about “Characterized” (the story I wanted to post)?
 Am I going to have to type it out from my copy of the journal?

 Luckily, the answer is no. As the editor of said journal, I have about 6 pdf files on my computer of the entire book, from when I was working with the publisher.
 Luckily, I can just copy/paste the story and go on my merry way.